ietf-teep/architecture/draft-ietf-teep-architecture.md

 only one needs to be contacted and they can be attempted in some order until one responds.

-Separate from the Untrusted Application's manifest, this framework relies on the use of the manifest format in {{I-D.ietf-suit-manifest}} for expressing how to install the TA as well as dependencies on other TEE components and versions.
+Separate from the Untrusted Application's manifest, this framework relies on the use of the manifest format in {{I-D.ietf-suit-manifest}} for expressing how to install a TA, as well as any dependencies on other TEE components and versions.
 That is, dependencies from TAs on other TEE components can be expressed in a SUIT manifest, including dependencies on any other TAs, or trusted OS code (if any), or trusted firmware.
 Installation steps can also be expressed in a SUIT manifest.

-For example, TEE's compliant
+For example, TEEs compliant
-with Global Platform may have a notion of a "security domain" (which is a grouping of one or more TAs installed on a device, that can share information within such a group) that must be created and into which one or more TAs can then be installed.
+with GlobalPlatform may have a notion of a "security domain" (which is a grouping of one or more TAs installed on a device, that can share information within such a group) that must be created and into which one or more TAs can then be installed.
 It is thus up to the SUIT manifest to express a dependency on having such a security domain existing